chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 ```
 kill -9 <PID>
 ```
-Now try rerunning the port forwarding command.
-If the previous steps don't reset the port, try closing and reopening your browser.
+Try rerunning the port forwarding command.
+If the previous steps did not reset the port, try closing and reopening your browser.

-### Configure CryoSPARC
-1. Once logged in, go to admin (key symbol on the left)
-2. Go to Cluster Configuration Tab
-3. Add a few Key-Value pairs, replacing \<SUNetID\> with your SUNetID

-- Key = time_requested | Value = 01:00:00
-- Key = partition_requested | Value = normal
-- Key = sunetid | Value = \<SUNetID\>

 ### Submit Jobs
 For a given job, create and configure your job as needed.
 When you click "Queue Job" and you're given the option to modify the category "Queue to Lane"
-1. Select "sherlock"
+1. Select "Sherlock"
-2. Select the number of gpus, number of cpus (if using gpus, consider getting double the number of cpus as gpus), amount of time you will need and your SUNetID
+2. Under "Cluster submission script variables" enter the estimated time needed to complete the job, the partition the job will run in, and SUNetID if different from the default.
-3. Click "Queue"
+4. Click "Queue"

 ## Adding Additional Parameters for the Submission Script
 You may want to be able to adjust more parameters in the Sherlock job submission script.